- Nuclear installations in Germany

 - BfE Topics in the Bundestag

-- If a carrier wishes to transport nuclear fuels he requires a transport licence.
+- If a carrier wishes to transport nuclear fuels he requires a transport license.
 For this purpose he files an application to the BfE.

 - The BfE examines whether the safety criteria are in compliance with the Atomic Energy Act (AtG) § 4 and whether the legal provisions relating to the transport of hazardous materials are met.

-- If all licensing requirements are complied with, the BfE must grant the licence (legally bound administrative act).
+- If all licensing requirements are complied with, the BfE must grant the license (legally bound administrative act).

-- Which one of the routes applied for is used and when the transport takes place is in the responsibility of the licence holder.
+- Which one of the routes applied for is used and when the transport takes place is in the responsibility of the license holder.